ppy/osu-wiki/wiki/Gameplay/en.md

 *Main page: [Choke](/wiki/Gameplay/Choke)*

-The term **Choke** is typically used when a player breaks a nearly full combo, or suddenly fails after playing well, near the end of a [beatmap](/wiki/Beatmap).
+The term **choke** is typically used when a player breaks a nearly full combo, or suddenly fails after playing well, near the end of a [beatmap](/wiki/Beatmap).

 ### Combo (score multiplier)